softwareCobbler/luceedebug/readme.md

 ### Misc.
 #### writedump / serializeJSON

-`writeDump(x)` and `serializeJSON(x)` data visualizations are made availabe as context menu items from within the debug variables pane.
+`writeDump(x)` and `serializeJSON(x)` data visualizations are made available as context menu items from within the debug variables pane.
 Right-clicking on a variable brings up the menu:

 ![misc. features of a debug session indicating that luceedebug is a step debugger for Lucee.](assets/dumpvar-context-menu.png)